Complain about a service

 Schools

-If the school is a special educational needs (SEN) school, they may direct you to raise the complaint with your local authority.
+If the school is a special educational needs (SEN) school, they may ask you to raise the complaint with your local authority.

-If you have followed all the steps in the complaints procedure and believe it was not dealt with correctly, you can complain to the Department for Education (DfE).
+If you have followed all the steps in the complaints procedure and believe it was not dealt with correctly, you can complain to the Department for Education.

 GPs, hospitals and social care

-You have the right to make a complaint about any aspect of NHS care, treatment or service.
-Click here to find out more about how you complain about different services within the NHS.
+You can make a complaint about any aspect of the NHS care, treatment or service you received, there is helpful information available here on how to complain about different services within the NHS and what the process involves.

-To make a complain about chidlren’s If you wish to make a complaint about children’s social care, your local authority will have a procedure in place, which should be easily accessible on their website.
+If you wish to make a complaint about children’s social care, your local authority will have a procedure in place via their website.

-Citizen’s Advice has guidance on making complaints to adult and child social services which you might find useful.
+Citizen’s Advice has guidance on making complaints to adult and child social services in Wales which you may also find useful.

 Housing

-If this doesn’t resolve your problem, you can contact the Housing Ombudsman.
+If you are not happy with the response, you can then contact the Housing Ombudsman.

-Shelter have a Housing Advice webpage containing lots of information on your rights in a range of different housing types.
-This includes a list of letter templates to help you write your complaints about a range of housing problems.
+Shelter has lots of helpful advice and guidance for a range of housing issues available on their website.
+This includes a list of letter templates to help you write your complaints.

 Child Maintenance Service

-Citizen’s Advice has detailed advice on how you make a complaint about the Child Maintenance Service.
-If you are not satisfied with the initial response, the above link details how you can escalate your concerns.
+Citizen’s Advice has detailed advice on how to make a complaint about the Child Maintenance Service.